IanBru/Cashew/README.md

 # Cashew
-Cashew is a .NET library for caching responses easily with an HttpClient through an API that is simple and elegant yet powerful.
+Cashew is a fork of a .NET library for caching responses easily with an HttpClient through an API that is simple and elegant yet powerful.
 There's support out of the box for the awesome [CacheManager](https://github.com/MichaCo/CacheManager) via the `Cashew.Adapters.CacheManager` package.
 Its aim is to focus on the HTTP part of caching and not worrying about how stuff is stored, meaning no half-arsed cache implementations!

-Cashew targets .NET 4.5 and .NET Standard 1.1 (.NET Core, Mono, Xamarin.iOS, Xamarin.Android, UWP and [more](https://github.com/dotnet/standard/blob/master/docs/versions.md)) meaning it can be used on all sorts of devices.
+This version of Cashew targets .NET 4.6.1 and .NET Standard 1.4 (.NET Core, Mono, Xamarin.iOS, Xamarin.Android, UWP and [more](https://github.com/dotnet/standard/blob/master/docs/versions.md)) meaning it can be used on all sorts of devices.

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/joakimskoog/Cashew?branch=release&svg=true
 )](https://ci.appveyor.com/project/joakimskoog/cashew/history)